Chronic diseases are defined by the CDC as “conditions lasting one year or longer that require ongoing medical ...

 What is disease management?

-Disease management encompasses a multidisciplinary approach to healthcare delivery for patients with chronic diseases to improve the quality and cost-effectiveness of care.
+Disease management encompasses a multidisciplinary approach to healthcare delivery for patients with chronic diseases to reduce hospitalizations and improve cost savings and quality of care.
 According to the Care Continuum Alliance, disease management uses evidence-based guidelines and patient-empowerment strategies for two purposes: 1) supporting the provider-patient relationship and 2) preventing exacerbation and complications associated with chronic diseases.

 Disease management involves: